The Doctorate

 Curriculum & Course Requirements

 View an overview of our course requirements below.
 More information about each of these courses is available on the SJSU Catalog website.
-In addition to these requirements, our program includes a two-week global studies component that will expose participants to other systems, challenges, and solutions.
+In addition to these requirements, our program includes an optional two-week global studies component that will provide students with an opportunity to further deepen their understanding of equity and justice from a global standpoint and learn other systems, challenges, and solutions.
+For a sample 3-year program roadmap, check this document

 1. Educational Leadership: Theory and Practice (4 courses, 12 units)